marcelo-borghetti/object-detector-point-cloud/README.md

 # sampleCode
-Sample codes for object recog and neural nettworks
+Sample codes for object recog and neural networks

 *************************************************************